Blackberry yoghurt chia parfait in a jar

 Blackberry Chia Parfait Ingredients & Substitutions

-Almond pulp – The sustainable, fibre-rich star of your base.
+Almond pulp – The sustainable, fiber-rich star of your base.
 Swap for ground almonds or oat flour if needed.

 Banana – Binds and naturally sweetens.
 Ripe is best.